Kiros Alemayehu

-Kiros Alemayehu (Tigrinya: ኪሮስ ዓለማየሁ; 26 July 1948 – 13 October 1994) was an Ethiopian singer.
+Kiros Alemayehu (Tigrinya: ኪሮስ ዓለማየሁ; 26 July 1948 – 13 October 1994) was a Tigrayan singer.
 He was born in Tigray region, Saesi Tsaedaemba and was the only child to his parents.

 Biography

 Early life

-Kiros was born to his father Grazmach Alemayehu Meles and Qeleb Gebremeskel in the eastern part of Tigray region, in a village known as Saesi Tsaedaemba in 26 July 1948.
+Kiros was born to his father Grazmach Alemayehu Meles and Qeleb Gebremeskel in the eastern part of Tigray region, in a village known as Saesi Tsaedaemba on 26 July 1948.
 He went to school in the nearby city of Wukro and then joined Atse Yohannes High School in Mekelle.